blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 		sg_cachepress_purge_cache();
 	}

-Preferrably, you can pass an URL to the function to clear the cache just for it instead of purging the entire cache.
+Preferably, you can pass an URL to the function to clear the cache just for it instead of purging the entire cache.
 For example:

 	if (function_exists('sg_cachepress_purge_cache')) {
 		sg_cachepress_purge_cache('https://yoursite.com/pluginpage');